byfranke/web-toolkit/README.md

 # Requirements

 Kali Linux: Make sure your Kali Linux installation is up to date to have access to the latest versions of tools and libraries.
-Sqlmap, WhatWeb, Dirsearch, Subfinder e Nuclei.
+Nmap, Sqlmap, WhatWeb, Dirsearch, Subfinder e Nuclei.

 # How to Use